Anthony Albanese: Housing

 On 1 October 2025, Albanese's government fulfilled an election commitment by expanding a pre-existing scheme to allow first-time home buyers to purchase a home with a five percent deposit, in an effort to address Australia's growing housing crisis.
 However, economists and figures in the real estate industry noted that the scheme will likely cause property prices to increase further due to heightened demand.
+In the 2026 federal budget, the Albanese government enacted reforms to capital gains tax (CGT) and negative gearing, limiting negative gearing to new residential builds and replacing the capital gains tax discount with an inflation-indexation model for future gains, while grandfathering existing investments.
+These measures, designed to address the growing housing crisis by disincentivising tax breaks primarily used by investors, led to criticism from media outlets and conservative opponents that Albanese had breached his pre-election commitment to not modify either negative gearing or CGT; Albanese defended his government's decision as "not the easy thing" but insisted it was "the right thing" to "help people get into a home of their own".